 Is this a Key Decision?
 If Yes, reason Key Decision: - Yes X No - Expenditure and/or savings over £500,000 X - Affects 2 or more Wards Which Executive Member Portfolio does this relate to?
-Executive Member for City Futures: Development, Culture and Regeneration & Executive Member for Finance and Resources Which Scrutiny and Policy Development Committee does this relate to?
-The Overview and Scrutiny Management Committee Has an Equality Impact Assessment (EIA) been undertaken?
+Executive Futures: Development, Culture and Regeneration & Executive Mem Resources Which Scrutiny and Policy Development Committee does this relate and Scrutiny Management Committee e to?
+The Overview Has an Equality Impact Assessment (EIA) been undertaken?
 Yes X No If YES, what EIA reference number has it been given?
 926 Does the report contain confidential or exempt information?
 Yes X No If YES, give details as to whether the exemption applies to the full report / part of the report and/or appendices and complete below:- Part 2 of this report is not for publication by virtue of Regulation 20(2) Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012 because, in the opinion of the proper officer, it contains exempt information under Paragraph 3 of Schedule 12A of the Local Government Act 1972 (as amended) and the public interest in maintaining the exemption outweighs the public interest in disclosing the information.